 A powerful and introspective champion who used her tennis platform to boldly advocate for mental health and social justice.

-Naomi Osaka reshaped what it means to be a tennis champion in the 21st century.
-Born in Japan to a Haitian father and Japanese mother, she was raised primarily in the United States, forging a unique identity.
-Her game, built on a foundation of devastating power and clean ball-striking, announced itself when she defeated Serena Williams to win the 2018 US Open, her first major.
-She followed it with a second straight slam at the 2019 Australian Open, rising to world number one.
-But Osaka's impact transcended trophies.
-During the 2020 US Open, she wore masks bearing the names of Black victims of violence, turning each match into a statement.
-She later withdrew from the French Open, citing struggles with depression and anxiety, sparking a global conversation about athletes' mental wellbeing.
-Her courage in prioritizing her health, while maintaining a fierce competitiveness on court, defined a new path for athletes worldwide.
+Naomi Osaka defeated Serena Williams to win the 2018 US Open, her first major title.
+Born in Japan to a Haitian father and Japanese mother, she was raised primarily in the United States.
+She followed that victory with the 2019 Australian Open, rising to world number one.
+At the 2020 US Open, she wore masks bearing the names of Black victims of violence.
+She later withdrew from the French Open, citing depression and anxiety, sparking a global conversation about athletes' mental wellbeing.
+Osaka continues to play professionally, balancing fierce competitiveness with advocacy for mental health.

 1997–2012